olowojude/Glasp-user-guide/glasp-user-guide.md

-# The Beginner's Ultimate Guide to Glasp: The Social Web Highlighter for Collaborative Learning
+# The Beginner's Guide to Glasp: The Social Web Highlighter for Collaborative Learning

 ## Table of Contents
 - Introduction